 - Dogs are allowed on the trail, if leashed.

-- You don’t have to traverse the entire trail to see the Keystone Thrust Fault, it is viewable approximately halfway up.
+- You don’t have to traverse the entire trail to see the Keystone Thrust Fault, it was viewable approximately halfway up.

-- We recommend continuing approximately a half mile past the end of the trail to view the Red Rock Canyon valley including the Calico Hills and Turtlehead peak.
+- We enjoyed continuing approximately a half mile past the end of the trail to view the Red Rock Canyon valley including the Calico Hills and Turtlehead peak.

 - There are restrooms at the trailhead at the upper White Rock Trailhead parking lot.

 Frequently Asked Questions about the Keystone Thrust Trail